Red Bull and Tag Heuer extend engine agreement

-ABU DHABI Former champions Red Bull will race with Tag Heuer-branded engines until at least the end of the 2018 Formula One season, both sides announced on Friday.
+ABU DHABI (Reuters) - Former champions Red Bull will race with Tag Heuer-branded engines until at least the end of the 2018 Formula One season, both sides announced on Friday.

 The power units are supplied by Renault, which has its own works team and will also provide engines to Red Bull-owned Toro Rosso next year.